wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

                   multi-node/docker-compose.yml

    You will also need to make some changes to the docker-compose.yml file corresponding to your deployment type.
+The highlighted lines must be modified and the variable related to the ``kibanaserver`` user must be added with the corresponded value:

    .. tabs::